pual/couchbase-mobile-portal/md-docs/ready/training/02-using-the-database.md

 ## Conclusion

 Well done!
 You've completed this lesson on using CRUD operations with the database and running aggregation queries.
+In the next lesson, you'll learn how to use Couchbase Lite's synchronization APIs with Sync Gateway.
 Feel free to share your feedback, findings or ask any questions on the forums.